 Scope.
 It is important to note that WSA's investments to meet labor demands of industry/employers is not limited to the Target List.
 WSA's mission and scope includes offering services to businesses in need of labor - generating quality matches between job seekers and employers is perhaps the most critical workforce development task.
-Please refer to Part A. Question #4 in this document for a broader description of Business Business Services.
+Please refer to Business Engagement Model as described further in the Plan.
 The Target List also represents local regional economic and workforce development priorities, for which WSA will pursue opportunities for special projects, potential grants, etc., through regional collaboration.